-Not only does air conditioning help you to stay comfortable, it’s also vital to your health when we’re here in the extreme temperatures of summer.
-Unfortunately, when the cold air quits blowing or the system won’t start up at all, you’re not able to look around for more than a couple days.
+Not only does your AC system make you comfortable, it’s also a health necessity when we’re here in the extreme temperatures of summer.
+Unfortunately, when the cold air stops blowing or your AC won’t start up at all, you’re not able to look around for more than a couple days.

-When your air conditioning breaks down in the heat of the summer, you might not have time to look around for competing quotes or research average costs.
-Not being sure how much it may cost when the air conditioning service tech knocks on your door can be intimidating, so we’re here with a few price ranges on some standard services so you won’t be shocked when Fras-Air/General Service Experts shows up to get you up and running again.
+When your AC breaks down in the heat of the summer, you might not have time to look around for different quotes or research what you can expect to pay.
+Not being sure how much it may cost when the AC service technician knocks on your door can be intimidating, so we’re here with a few price ranges on some basic services so you won’t be caught off guard when Fras-Air/General Service Experts shows up to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500